mtlynch/mtlynch.io/content/retrospectives/2021/12/index.md

 title: "TinyPilot: Month 17"
 date: 2021-12-06T00:00:00-05:00
 description: How removing a single link generated a 62% sales increase
+images:
+  - /retrospectives/2021/12/tp-sales-consolidated.png
 ---

 ## Highlights

 * TinyPilot's sales jumped to $57k, and it might be sustainable.
 * I'm just about to launch TinyPilot's new product and branding.
-* I reduced Google Cloud Project fees by 90% on my side projects.
+* I reduced Google Cloud Platform fees by 90% on my side projects.

 ## Goal Grades